BorisKGB/django/tips.md

     #  all()[:5] -> LIMIT 5 (get first 5 objects)
     #  negative indexing not available [-1] cann not be done
     #  all()[:10:2] -> will get every second object from first 10.
 This query will be executed at place because 'every second' will need to get the data
+  You can get onjects from ManyToMany relation fields like in normal get request
+    order = OrderModel.objects.filter(pk=order_id).first()
+    order.products.all() # and other get options
 ```
   more https://metanit.com/python/django/5.13.php https://djangodoc.ru/3.2/topics/db/queries/